itspladd/personal-website-old/blog/_posts/2016-05-11-i-am-good-at-not-doing-things.md

 It happened a year later.
 I made a board game over the course of a couple of months.
 I even play-tested it with my friends.
 Once.

 It happened a year or so after that.
 I ran D&D campaigns for that same group of friends for a few months.
-I started writing out their escapades, chapter by chapter (which is where [Field Trip to the Ancient Dwarven Prison Camp]({% post_url 2016-01-01-dwarven_prison_ch01 %}) came from).
+I started writing out their escapades, chapter by chapter (which is where [Field Trip to the Ancient Dwarven Prison Camp]({{ site.baseurl }}{% post_url /writing/rpg_stories/dwarven-prison-field-trip/2016-01-01-dwarven_prison_ch01 %}) came from).
 After a few months, I just “didn’t have the time anymore,” which is a bullshit-speak for “I don’t feel like making this a priority.”
 No more D&D games.
 No more write-ups.
+/home/pladd/repos/websites/personal-website-old/writing/rpg_stories/dwarven-prison-field-trip
 Eventually, I started to learn to draw, for reals this time.
 I had found a great tutorial and a great community.
 I followed it religiously.
 For a month.

 Several months later, I started the same art tutorial again, and I made a blog to go along with it.